Case Study · AI Translation

 Baba translate and model selection screens

-IndustryLanguage & AI Technology
+IndustryLanguage and AI Technology

 PlatformsiOS (Swift), Android (Kotlin)